 Skin wrinkles often occur with aging, but an infrared sauna can help prevent them.
 When the radiant heat in the sauna penetrates deep into your skin, it increases circulation and cellular activity in your skin.
 This accelerates the removal of metabolic wastes and supplies your body with oxygen more efficiently.
 In other words, infrared saunas help to rejuvenate the skin.

 Moreover, it also triggers sweating, which acts as a natural anti-aging because it helps remove toxins and dirt from the skin and improve skin tone.
 It mainly unclogs the pores and minimizes skin breakouts, resulting in smoother, youthful skin.

 According to a 2006 research study, infrared saunas significantly help accelerate the production of elastin and collagen compounds.
-This increase in fibroblast material helps plump up and tighten the skin, alleviating wrinkles and stretch marks.
+This increase in fibroblast material helps plump up and tighten the skin, alleviating wrinkles and pimples in stretch marks.

 Infrared Saunas For Skin Detoxification